petrolegov/the-night-vision-project/README.md

 #### 3.2.2 - System Configuration
 On first startup, you need to configure your region, password and so on.

 **Be careful to plug in keyboard, mouse and display from the beginning, the RaspberryPi will only load drivers for the periphery it sees at startup.
-So when you start your RaspberryPi and plug in mouse or keyboard later, it might happen that it is not working!**
+So when you start your RaspberryPi and plug in mouse or keyboard later, it might happen that it is not working or just after reboot.**

+**CAUTION: Once the system has started, the most important thing is that you ENABLE THE CAMERA!**</br>
+Enabling the camera can be dne via terminal, just enter ```sudo raspi-config```, select interface options select "(Legacy) Camera Enable" and enable the camera.
+After this, a **reboot is required** for the changes to become effective.

+Now you have to update your package manager:
+  * ```sudo apt-get update```
+  * ```sudo apt-get upgrade```
+  * ```sudo apt-get install -f```

+After a **reboot**  you can install the required Python modules  and packages (execute this in folder where ```requirements.txt``` can be found, you can find the file in the Github repository):
+   * ```pip install requirements.txt

+There might be some problems with OpenCV (and also between OpenCV and Numpy) on the RaspberryPi (Zero). ```opencv-python==4.3.0.38``` and ```numpy==1.22.3``` worked well for me on a RaspberryPi.

+You might also run into OpenCV-specific issues.
+They should be reduced when using a older versionof OpenCV (in the 4.3.x.x range), otherwise you can find some help on the web

+If you have problems setting this up, do not hesitate to contact me!

+### 3.3 Software

+The software is the same as in [A Stationary Night Vision System Based on PC or Laptop](#a-stationary-night-vision-system-based-on-pc-or-laptop) (2.3 and 2.4), but it is good to put the Python script in autostart, so you do not rely on mouse and keyboard everytime when you switch on the RaspberryPi.
+The script will just start everytime when you turn on the device.

+**Executing the night vision Python srcipt in autostart mode:**</br>
+  * On the RaspberryPi (!): access ```/etc/rc.local``` for example with a standard text editor
+  * write into ```rc.local```: ```sudo python3 night_vision_flexible.py &``` and save the ```rc.local``` file
+  * Reboot the RaspberryPi
+  * The video stream should now start automatically after reboot.

+More information and other variants on adding a Python script to autostar can be found [here](#https://www.itechfy.com/tech/auto-run-python-program-on-raspberry-pi-startup/).